 A good criminal lawyer knows just how seriously felonies are treated in Illinois.
 They also know the best approach to have charges against their client lessened or dismissed.

-If you have been accused of a serious crime, be aware that even an allegation of a felony offense can have a devastating effect on your reputation, livelihood and overall well being.
-If you are convicted, you could be faced with high fines and years of imprisonment, even for life, and all of this will be on your record.
+If you have been accused of a serious crime, be aware that even an allegation of a felony offense can have a devastating effect on your reputation, livelihood and overall well-being.
+If you are convicted, you are faced with high fines and years of imprisonment, even for life, and all of this will be on your record.

 We know the court system and the judges, and we will work tirelessly to reach an outcome that is favorable to you.
-Our attorneys are thorough in the investigation process of a criminal case and make every effort to settle cases outside the courtroom.
+Our attorneys are thorough in the investigation process of a criminal case and make every effort to win cases in and out of the courtroom.
 If an agreement cannot be reached, we are experienced trial lawyers and know how to defend you in court.

-According to the Illinois’ Criminal Code, there are six classes of felonies, 1, 2, 3, 4, X & M. The circumstances of the crime determine the severity of the class.
-A conviction on a felony charge usually carries a jail sentence of more than one year.
-For the most serious violent felonies, the sentences are significantly more, and many offenses have mandatory minimum jail sentences.
+According to the Illinois Criminal Code, there are six classes of felonies — 1, 2, 3, 4, X & M. The circumstances of the crime determine the severity of the class.
+A conviction on a felony charge carries a jail sentence of more than one year.
+For the most serious violent felonies, the sentences are significantly more, and many offenses have mandatory minimum jail sentences and extended term sentencing.

 For example, for drug possession, punishment depends on the type and amount of drug.
 A class 4 felony can be punished with imprisonment of 1-3 years and fines of up to $25,000.

-Examples of class 4 felonies in Illinois include Driving Under the Influence (DUI) and possession of between 30.1 – 500.0 mg of marijuana.
+Examples of class 4 felonies in Illinois include Driving Under the Influence (DUI) and possession of between 30.1 and 500.0 mg of marijuana.